vizhub-core/vite-export-template/README.md

 # vite-export-template

-Vite Hot Reloading Template for VizHub
+Vite for VizHub exports

+If you are using VizHub with [hot reloading](https://vizhub.com/forum/t/hot-reloading-and-interactive-widgets/968), you can use this template to "eject" out of VizHub and develop locally.

 ![image](https://github.com/vizhub-core/vite-export-template/assets/68416/8e6c3e96-d7d5-4fcb-bb7e-64c57a814bee)